itsligo/blog/README.md

 I wanted something that would cope well with a single page descriptor of a given repo or alternatively could have sub-pages to describe individual branches of development.
 So I swapped out the Portfolio for Branches and changed the index.html for an index.md so that I could more readily add some YAML front-matter to describe the repo in question.

 I then created a matching home.html page to scaffold the index.md.
-I added some [liquid](http://liquidmarkup.org) markup to drop all references to branches if there were none so that the navigation would reflect this.
+I added some [liquid](http://liquidmarkup.org) markup to drop all references to branches if there were none so that the navigation would reflect this

 ___